mehonal/flasky-notes/readme.md

-Status: Good to go for personal use
+Status: Undergoing major refactor to support E2EE

 # About